 Easy Recognition and Reward Ideas any Team Can Use

 Successful employee recognition programs don’t necessarily need to cost significant money.
-In fact, there many types of employee recognition strategies that motivate employees and reinforce organizational goals for little-to-no cost.
+In fact, there are many types of employee recognition strategies that motivate employees and reinforce organizational goals for little-to-no cost.
 This is especially helpful during times when merit budgets are small or frozen, promotions are scarce, or health care premiums are on the rise.

 Use these affordable staff recognition ideas and employee recognition program ideas to create a positive workplace culture and foster a sense of loyalty to your organization.

 Need help writing a staff member appreciation message?
 Use this example as inspiration: